iganeshk/standardnotes-extensions/README.md

 <img alt="LaMetric-System-Monitor" src="https://standardnotes.org/assets/icon.png"/>

 ## Standard Notes Extensions - Self-Hosted Repository
 Host Standard Notes extensions on your own server.
-This utility parses list of extensions configured in YAML from the `\extensions` directory, builds a repository JSON index which can be plugged directly into Standard Notes Web/Desktop Clients. (https://standardnotes.org/)
+This utility parses most of the open-source extensions available from original repository as well as other authors and builds a extensions repository which can be plugged directly into Standard Notes Web/Desktop Clients. (https://standardnotes.org/)

+Extensions are listed as YAML in the `\extensions` sub-directory, pull a request if you'd like to add yours.

 ### Requirements
 * Python 3